FeatureBaseDB/featurebase-docs/docs/sql-guide/issues/select-groupby-flatten-set-setq.md

 SET and SETQ columns contain comma-limited arrays of values and are designed for low-cardinality data (one-to-many or many-to-many) which are separated into different tables to avoid duplication.

-This means a `SELECT...GROUP BY` will return distinct groupings regardless of whether a chosen value is found in multiple columns.
+This means a `SELECT...GROUP BY` query returns any array that contains an appropriate value, not the individual values.

 ## Solution

-The `FLATTEN` hint in the following query returns the results originally intended:
+A `SELECT...GROUP BY` with a `FLATTEN()` hint returns individual values from the arrays as follows:

 ```sql
 SELECT hobby, sum(income) FROM demo-table WITH (flatten(hobby)) GROUP BY hobby;